[ aws ]

 Your usage-to-date, including how much you’ve used of your Reserved Instances (RIs)

-Your current estimated charges from AWS, and how much your predicted usage will accrue in charges by the end of the month
+Your current estimated charges from Amazon Web Services, and how much your predicted usage will accrue in charges by the end of the month

 How much of your budget has been used